Kushan Empire: Origins

 Chinese sources describe the Guìshuāng (貴霜, Old Chinese: *kuj-s [s]raŋ), i.e. the Kushans, as one of the five aristocratic tribes of the Yuezhi.
-Many scholars believe that the Yuezhi were a people of Indo-European origin.
-A specifically Tocharian origin of the Yuezhi is often suggested.
-An Iranian, specifically Saka, origin, also has some support among scholars.
-Others suggest that the Yuezhi might have originally been a nomadic Iranian people, who were then partially assimilated by settled Tocharians, thus containing both Iranian and Tocharian elements.
+Many scholars believe that the Yuezhi were a people of Indo-European origin.Roux 1997 "They are, by almost unanimous opinion, Indo-Europeans, probably the most oriental of those who occupied the steppes."
+A specifically Tocharian origin of the Yuezhi is often suggested.Beckwith 2009 "The identity of the Tokharoi and Yüeh-chih people is quite certain, and has been clear for at least half a century, though this has not become widely known outside the tiny number of philologists who work on early Central Eurasian and early Chinese history and linguistics."Mallory 1997 "[T]he Tocharians have frequently been identified in Chinese historical sources as a people known as the Yuezhi..."
+An Iranian, specifically Saka origin, has also been suggested by some scholars.

 The Yuezhi were described in the Records of the Great Historian and the Book of Han as living in the grasslands of eastern Xinjiang and northwestern part of Gansu, in the northwest of modern-day China, until their King was beheaded by the Xiongnu (匈奴) who were also at war with China, which eventually forced them to migrate west in 176–160 BC.
 The five tribes constituting the Yuezhi are known in Chinese history as Xiūmì (休密), Guìshuāng (貴霜), Shuāngmǐ (雙靡), Xìdùn (肸頓), and Dūmì (都密).

 The Yuezhi reached the Hellenic kingdom of Greco-Bactria (in northern Afghanistan and Uzbekistan) around 135 BC.
 The displaced Greek dynasties resettled to the southeast in areas of the Hindu Kush (in present-day Afghanistan and Pakistan) and the Indus basin (in present-day Pakistan and India), occupying the western part of the Indo-Greek Kingdom.